-Rents and Other Receivables - Rents and other receivables primarily represents the amount of rent receivables and net rental funds which are held by the property manager on behalf of the Company, net of any allowance for amounts deemed uncollectible.
+Rents and Other Receivables

+Rents and other receivables primarily represents the amount of rent receivables and net rental funds which are held by the property manager on behalf of the Company, net of any allowance for amounts deemed uncollectible.
 The Company assess these balances for collectability on a quarterly basis.
-For the fiscal year ended September 30, 2014 the Company determined that rents receivable in the amount of \$102,154 were not collectible and accordingly wrote that amount off via a charge to the general and administrative line item in its fiscal year ended September 30, 2014 Statement of Operations.
+No write-offs were deemed warranted for the three months ended December 31, 2014.
+For the twelve months ended September 30, 2014 the Company determined that rents receivable in the amount of \$102,154 were not collectible and accordingly wrote that amount off via a charge to the "General and Administrative" expense line item in its twelve months ended September 30, 2014 Consolidated Statement of Operations.